 Enter into the Epic: By Responding

-The relationship between Sita and Rama in the Ramayana has been used as a lens to understand the relationship offered to us in Jesus.
+The relationship between Sita and Rama in the Ramayana was used as a lens to understand the relationship offered to us in Jesus.
 It is the heavenly romance of God who loves us.
 He will marry as His Bride all who accept His marriage proposal.
 As with any marriage proposal you have an active part to play, to accept the proposal or not.
 In accepting the proposal you enter into that timeless epic which supersedes even the grandeur of the Ramayana epic.